UCA-Datalab/covid-npi/README.md

 - `fecha_publicacion` contains the date of publication of the intervention.
 Format is "MM/DD/YY".
 - `fecha_inicio` contains the date of start of the intervention.
 Format is "MM/DD/YY".
 - `fecha_fin` contains the date of end of the intervention.
 Format is "MM/DD/YY".
-- `medida_concreta` contains the description of the intervention.
+- `intervention_concreta` contains the description of the intervention.
 Not used by this module.
 - `codigo` or `cod_con` contains the specific code of the intervention.
-- `medida_generica` is not used by this module.
+- `intervention_generica` is not used by this module.
 - `cod_gen` is not used by this module.
 - `unidad` is only used by certain interventions, when certain value needs to be specified.
 This column contains the units of that value.
 Examples are "hora", "personas" and "porcentaje".
 - `valor` comes in conjunction with `unidad`.
 Contains the value.